opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 .. _using_the_work_area:

-Using the Work Area
+Using the Viewer
-'''''''''''''''''''
+''''''''''''''''
-In the work area, or viewer, it is possible to use the tools available in the toolbar to draw, paint, edit and model drawings.
-The work area is endless and you can scroll, zoom in, zoom out and rotate it.
+In the viewer, it's possible to use the tools available in the toolbar to draw, paint, edit and model drawings.
+The work area of the viewer is endless and you can scroll, zoom in, zoom out and rotate it.

 In the title bar you can find information about what is currently displayed and selected, the zoom percentage, and a set of buttons that lets you set the view mode (see  :ref:`Using the Viewer <using_the_viewer>`  ).

-At the bottom of the work area another customizable set of buttons is available.
+At the bottom of the viewer another customizable set of buttons is available.

 The frame bar and the playback buttons let you set the current frame and move through animation frames.
 The set frame rate is visualized, and in case the playback is activated, the actual frame rate is displayed on its left.

 The other buttons are relevant only using the Animate tool (|animate|) to animate objects and when previewing the animation in the viewer (see :ref:`Animating Objects <animating_objects>` and :ref:`Previewing the Animation <previewing_the_animation>`  ).

 .. note:: If the bottom bar is too short to display all the options, it can be scrolled by using arrow buttons available at its ends.

-.. note:: In case a frame range is defined by playback markers, the playback buttons refer to the defined range only (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).
+.. note:: In case a frame range is defined by playback markers, the playback buttons operate on the defined range only (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).

 .. tip:: **To navigate the work area:**